Detection of giant pulses from the transitional millisecond pulsar J1227$-$4853: Results

 If GPs arise from a Poisson process, the distribution of waiting times (i.e., the time intervals $\delta$ between successive GPs) should follow an exponential form:

 where $r$ is the GP rate, and $P(\delta \mid r)$ is the conditional probability density of $\delta$ given $r$.

-In the case of the Crab pulsar, GPs are generally found to exhibit an exponential waiting-time distribution \citep{karuppusamy_giant_2010}.
+In the case of the Crab pulsar, GPs are generally found to exhibit an exponential waiting-time distribution~\citep{lundgren_giant_1995,karuppusamy_giant_2010}.
+Similar behavior has also been reported for GP emission from several other pulsars, suggesting that approximately Poissonian pulse arrival statistics may be a common feature of at least a subset of GP-emitting neutron stars~\citep[e.g.,][]{mckeeDetailedStudyGiant2019,hoDetection370002025,vanruitenSearchingLinksEnergetic2026}.
+Exponential waiting-time distributions have likewise been observed in several RRATs, indicating comparable pulse-arrival statistics in some sporadically emitting neutron-star sources~\citep[e.g.,][]{chenDiscoveryRotatingRadio2022,xieEmissionPropertiesRRAT2022,hsuExploringSinglepulseBehaviours2023,zhongStudyingRadiationCharacteristics2024}.
 However, certain single-pulse sources, such as FRB 20121102A, exhibit significant deviations from this behavior.
-For FRB 20121102A, the waiting-time distribution is better described by the Weibull distribution \citep{oppermann_non-poissonian_2018}
+For FRB 20121102A, the waiting-time distribution is better described by the Weibull distribution~\citep{oppermann_non-poissonian_2018}

 where $k$ is the shape parameter and $\Gamma(x)$ is the gamma function.
 The shape parameter characterizes the degree of deviation from Poissonian behavior: $k = 1$ corresponds to a pure exponential distribution (i.e., a Poisson process), $k < 1$ indicates temporal clustering, and the limit $k \to \infty$ corresponds to periodic emission.